vinceskahan/weewx-getting-started/README.md

 * an 'extension' packages customizations for easy installation
 * an 'uploader' sends data to an external site or service

-There are literally dozens of each available to optionally add to your WeeWX system.
+There are literally dozens of each item available to optionally add to your WeeWX system.
 Consult the [Wiki](https://github.com/weewx/weewx/wiki) for a list.

 You might see a few additional terms in the documentation and support forums: